Fluidity of the system produced in relativistic pp and heavy-ion collisions: Hadron resonance gas model approach: Acknowledgment

 \section{Acknowledgment}

-This research work has been carried out under financial supports from DAE-BRNS, the Government of India, Project No. 58/14/29/2019-BRNS of Raghunath Sahoo.
+This research work has been carried out with financial support from DAE-BRNS, the Government of India, Project No. 58/14/29/2019-BRNS of Raghunath Sahoo.
 For the research fellowship, Ronald Scaria acknowledges CSIR, Govt. of India.
-CRS and RS acknowledge the financial supports under the above BRNS project.
-Further R.S. acknowledges the financial supports under the CERN Scientific Associateship, CERN, Geneva, Switzerland.
+CRS and RS acknowledge the financial support under the above BRNS project.
+Further R.S. acknowledges the financial support under the CERN Scientific Associateship, CERN, Geneva, Switzerland.
 The authors acknowledge the Tier-3 computing facility in the experimental high-energy physics laboratory of IIT Indore supported by the ALICE project.